Small amplitude solitary waves in the Dirac-Maxwell system: Proof of existence of solitary waves in Dirac--Maxwell system

-That is, $\varphi_0$ is a strictly positive, spherically symmetric, smooth, and exponential decaying function.
-As discussed in the previous section, such a solution exists by \cite{MR0471785}; the value $\omega_0=-(2m)^{-1}$ is chosen for our convenience.
-Using $\varphi_0$, we can produce a solution to \eqref{sys-phi1}-\eqref{sys-a} in the nonrelativistic limit $\epsilon=0$:
+That is, $\varphi_0(y)$ is a strictly positive, spherically symmetric, smooth, strictly monotonically decaying (as a function of $\abs{y}$) function of Schwartz class.
+As discussed in the previous section, such a solution exists by \cite{MR0471785}.
+Using $\varphi_0$, we can produce a solution to \eqref{sys-phi1}--\eqref{sys-a} in the nonrelativistic limit $\epsilon=0$: